nasiratif/itc-win/README.md

 To setup ITC, you'll need to have a few Python modules already installed, like Pyperclip, Tkinter, Keyboard, ctypes and pyglet.

 You can build ITC in many different ways, though I prefer Auto PY to EXE.
-The Inno Setup source is also included (you will need to change directories however).
+The Inno Setup source is also included (you will need to change the directories inside however).

 بارك الله فيك